- Do your hair and makeup as you would if you were going out for a meal or similar event.

 - It’s always a good idea to tidy away unnecessary items from the photo area to keep the area photo friendly and the less distractions for a baby the better.
 Eg: prams, brooms, boxes, etc. I am taking portraits so don’t worry if you have a busy house.

-- Blank walls are useful for taking group shots.
+- Blank walls or less cluttered areas are useful for taking group shots.
 If you have a painting in the best spot, I may see if you can temporarily remove it for some photos.

 - If you intend on having extra people such as friends or family in your photos, please let me know ahead of time so this can be worked into the photo shoot session accordingly.
 I may ask that they leave the photo area temporarily to avoid distracting the children.